POV: DL&I Looking Ahead 2020

 Augmented and Virtual Reality are technologies that are on the cusp of fundamentally changing the way we interact with computers and with one another.
 They hold great promise for higher education, from more immersive ways to bring distance learners closer to faculty and each other to innovative ways of simulating training environments.
-We are actively exploring the purposeful application of xR at BU and are about to announce BU’s first xR teaching and learning initiative, developed in collaboration with our Schools of Medicine and Social Work.
+We are actively exploring the purposeful application of xR at BU and are excited to announce BU’s first xR teaching and learning initiative—Using VR to Address Social Determinants of Health—developed in collaboration with our Schools of Medicine and Social Work.

 Over the next few months, we will be sharing with you more updates on these and all the other transformational initiatives of DL&I. We live in exciting times!